Global convergence of optimized adaptive importance samplers: Conclusions

 \section{Conclusions}

-We have provided global convergence rates for optimized adaptive importance samplers as introduced by \citet{akyildiz2021convergence}.
+We have provided global convergence rates for optimized adaptive importance samplers as introduced by \cite{akyildiz2021convergence}.
 Specifically, we considered the case of general proposal distributions and described adaptation schemes that globally optimize the $\chi^2$-divergence between the target and the proposal, leading to uniform error bounds for the resulting AIS schemes.
 Our approach is generic and can be adapted to several other schemes that are shown to be globally convergent.
-In other words, our guarantees apply when one replaces the SGLD or SGHMC with other optimizers, i.e., variance reduced variants \citep{zou2019stochastic}, or tamed Euler schemes \citep{lim2021non} or polygonal schemes \citep{lim2021polygonal} which handle even more relaxed assumptions and enjoy improved stability.
-Our future work plans also include a separate and comprehensive numerical investigation of several different schemes to assess the global optimization performance of these optimizers to be used within the AIS schemes.
+In other words, our guarantees apply when one replaces the SGLD with other optimizers, e.g., momentum-based (underdamped) optimizers \cite{akyildiz2020nonasymptotic}, variance reduced variants \cite{zou2019stochastic}, or tamed Euler schemes \cite{lim2021non} or polygonal schemes \cite{lim2021polygonal} which handle even more relaxed assumptions and enjoy improved stability.